 - At the time of submission, the manuscript should not be published or accepted for publication in a peer-reviewed journal.

-- Applicant must be willing to attend the SCT meeting in San Diego (May 15-18, 2022) to present the paper if selected as a finalist.
+- Applicant must be willing to attend the SCT meeting in Boston (May 19-22, 2024) to present the paper if selected as a finalist.

 Submissions Should Include